linketech/leaf/readme.md

 ### for the frontend code

+No config is needed for the common static html code.

-If you want leaf to build the frontend codes for you, use the ["build"](#build-script) option to declare these commands.
+However, if you want leaf to build the frontend codes for you, use the ["build"](#build-script) option to declare these commands.

-You can also build the code manually, tell leaf the locations of the static files using ["static"](#static) option.
+You can also build the code manually, just tell leaf the locations of the static files using ["static"](#static) option.

 Then run